Mark Messier Leadership Award

 The Mark Messier Leadership Award is a National Hockey League (NHL) award that recognizes an individual as a superior leader within their sport, and as a contributing member of society.
 The award is given to a player selected by Hockey Hall of Fame center Mark Messier to honor an individual who leads by positive example through on-ice performance, motivation of team members and a dedication to community activities and charitable causes.
-It was first awarded during 2006–07 NHL season and sponsored by Cold-fX.
+It was first awarded during the 2006–07 NHL season and sponsored by Cold-fX.